ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW OCTOBER 10 2016

+Scale, Translate and Rotate operators based on Red Draw Dialect added.

+New convolution samples added.

 ### NEW OCTOBER 5 2016

 RedCV Reference Manual replaces basic documentation.